mrjasvinliyun/mrjasvinliyun.github.io/index.md

 > > PHP, Oracle 11g, Mysql, Java, Data Structure, Software Engineering, Image Processing, Computer Graphics, Artificial Intelligence

+#### Degree Thesis
+##### Title: Web Application: Contribution Management System
+> - The purpose for this project is to help or guide the agencies in distributing the aids using visualization method.
+> - The particular organization can use the system to keep track the information of the flood victim

+### Certification
+> MS: Visual Studio - Microsoft Specialist: Programming in HTML5 & JavaScript or C#, **August 2016**
+> **Microsoft Certification ID : 13495868 **

 ### Favorites
 #### Editor
 > Visual studio code, Sublime text, Notepad++,Microsoft Visual Studio Family, PyCharm, PhpStorm And etc

+### Operating System
+> Mac OS, Debian, Windows